 "An Orison of Sonmi~451" has several key similarities to Brave New World, such as the foundation of a dystopia following a Great Offscreen War, mandatory consumer quotas, tailor-made clones, a populace kept happy with psychoactive drugs, and a rebellion informed by modern literature.
 Sonmi actually reads Brave New World halfway through her story.

 Yellowface: All the non-Asian main cast members (including the black actors) except for Hanks and Whishaw appear in yellowface in "An Orison of Sonmi~451".
-Bae Doona and Zhou Xun also invert the trope by playing white women in two stories.
+Bae Doona and Zhou Xun also invert the trope by playing white and Latina women in two stories.

 Your Cheating Heart: In the film's "Ghastly Ordeal", this along with all the unpaid loans is Denny's motivation for shutting up Timothy in Aurora House — Timothy had slept with Denny's wife.
 In the book, Cavendish wonders whether this is the case, but it's left ambiguous.